-Long Day Care
+Long Day Care (LDC):

-- Continue to operate current Council-owned and operated early childhood education and long day care centres, and seek to make a moderate expansion of between three and five new centres in major high growth areas. - Seek to deliver any significantly upgraded or new Council owned long day care as part of a Children and Families or Community Services Hub. - Negotiate with developers and government for the delivery of high quality long day care centres within high growth areas that are a mix of private and not-for-profit owned and operated.
+- · Continue to operate current Council owned and operated early childhood education and care, long day care centres - Negotiate with developers and government for the delivery of high quality long day care centres within high growth areas that are a mix of private and not-for-profit owned and operated.

-Out of School Hours Care
+Out of School Hours Care (OSHC):

-- Advocate with the NSW Department of Education (DOE) for provision of adequate floor space for OSHC services to operate onsite in schools, especially for any new school or significant school site re-development in City of Parramatta. - Negotiate with developers and government for the delivery of adequate floor space to support quality OSHC services within high growth areas. - This includes investigation of the potential to deliver in the order of 5 Council run OSHC as part of any significantly upgraded or new Council owned long day care, or as part of any new Children and Families or Community Service Hub. - Investigate the potential for a OSHC service where there is an identified unmet need and where a business case supports a financially viable position.
+- Advocate with the NSW Department of Education (DOE) for provision of adequate floor space for OSHC services to operate onsite in schools, especially for any new school or significant school site redevelopment in City of Parramatta - Negotiate with developers and government for the delivery of adequate floor space to support quality OSHC services within high growth areas.